-Tim Van Dyck, Practice Area Leader, Employment and Commercial Litigation, is a seasoned, Chambers USA-recognized trial lawyer who defends employers of all sizes against difficult and often sensitive employment disputes in the state and federal courts of Massachusetts and throughout the U.S. “He’s a good lawyer,“ says one source on Chambers, adding: “He’s reasonable, respectable and he fights hard.”
+Tim Van Dyck, Practice Area Leader for Employment & Labor as well as Commercial Litigation, is a seasoned, Chambers USA-recognized trial lawyer who defends employers of all sizes against difficult and often sensitive employment disputes in the state and federal courts of Massachusetts and throughout the U.S. “He’s a good lawyer,“ says one source on Chambers, adding: “He’s reasonable, respectable and he fights hard.”

 With more than 30 years of experience under his belt, Tim has tried over 20 cases to verdict, involving sexual harassment, discrimination and retaliation claims, contractual disputes and other contentious employment claims.
 He also regularly prosecutes and defends non-compete, non-solicit and trade secret matters.

 Tim’s clients range from small, local start-ups to global Fortune 100 corporations.
 These include financial institutions, telecoms and clients in the healthcare sector.
 In his capacity as trusted advisor, he is regularly called upon to conduct delicate internal investigations on behalf of his clients, often involving executives at the C-suite level.
 In addition, Tim serves as regional employment litigation counsel for the largest for-profit healthcare system in the U.S. and as employment litigation counsel for a major telecomm for claims throughout New England.

 For corporate clients looking to avoid litigation, Tim leads the implementation of rigorous training and compliance programs and provides practical advice and counseling on a daily basis so that his clients stay out of trouble with their employees.
 Tim regularly negotiates and drafts separation agreements and other employment-related contracts, leveraging his courtroom experience to spot and resolve issues before they become potentially costly conflicts.